 I lived in the Maldives for a while and I did a few awesome things – I mean just living in the Maldives is awesome in itself, but these unique travel experiences I walked away with are really some of the best I have had.

-However, if someone ask me about the most awesome travel experience I had while I was there, it has to be snorkeling with Manta Rays in Hanifaru Bay.
-The bay is one of the known feeding stations for the Mantas during the months of May to October – it is a UNESCO biosphere reserve where human presence and behaviour is monitored by guards.
+However, if someone asks me about the most awesome travel experience I had while I was there, it has to be snorkeling with Manta Rays in Hanifaru Bay.
+The bay is one of the known feeding stations for the Mantas during the months of May to October – it is a UNESCO biosphere reserve where human presence and behavior are monitored by guards.

 Elephant Gathering Sri Lanka by Florence from Yoga Wine Travel

 Once a year, the Asian elephants of Minneriya and Kaudulla National Parks congregate for what is known as “The Gathering”.
-It is believed to be the largest gathering of Asian elephants in the world and takes place during the dry season from June/July to September when the rivers dry up and the elephants are forced to travel to large lakes in Minneriya and Kaudulla to bathe, find drinking water and graze on fresh grass.
+It is believed to be the largest gathering of Asian elephants in the world.
+And it takes place during the dry season from June/July to September when the rivers dry up and the elephants are forced to travel to large lakes in Minneriya and Kaudulla to bathe, find drinking water and graze on fresh grass.

 Chasing mountains – Best travel dreams or nightmares?